sneak (verb, noun, adjective) /snik/ LISTEN

 In pop culture

 A sneak peek or sneak preview is a brief, secretive look at something, especially an opportunity to see something before it is officially available, so it might be a very short clip of a movie that is coming out soon, a short article on some features of new software, or perhaps a short extract from a forthcoming novel.
 It can also be a showing of a movie before it is officially released.
-Here is the sneak peek of the most recent Doctor Who Christmas special:
+Here is the sneak peek of a recent Doctor Who Christmas special:

 The past participle and past tense of sneak is either sneaked or snuck.
 Snuck used to be considered nonstandard, but is so widely used now that it has been considered correct for many years in US English and is increasingly coming to be seen as correct in UK English too.